 TINY TONKA’S TOYS

 Tiny Tonka Toys is the number one website dedicated to collection of Tiny Tonka Toys and features other related information on collecting these toys.
-Here you will find an expansive Tiny Tonka collection featuring over 140 collectible Tiny Tonka toys that is still expanding due to other collector’s input and photos.
-The site features collections of Tiny Tonka Vans, Tiny Tonka Trucks, Tiny Tonka fun buggies, Tiny Tonka stakebed trucks, Tiny Tonka semi-trucks, dozers, cars, to pickups, all listed with full color imagery.
-Additionally, with the help of other collectors you will find foreign Tiny Tonka's such as Tonka Rico's/Sanson and most recently San Mauricio.
-Because of the unique nature of these toys I am in no way an expert and value the input from anyone to make the information more accurate.
-These toys are no longer manufactured and to find information on them is near impossible so I rely on information provided to me by other collectors.
+Here you will find an expansive Tiny Tonka collection featuring over 160 collectible Tiny Tonka toys that is still expanding due to other collector’s input and photos.
+The site features collections of Tiny Tonka Vans, Tiny Tonka Trucks, Tiny Tonka fun buggies, Tiny Tonka stakebed trucks, Tiny Tonka semi-trucks, dozers, cars, to pickups, and a list that is too long to list all here.

 THE HISTORY OF TINY TONKA’S

 The most important feature of the Tiny Tonka line is the snub nose angled front of the toys.
 The first Tiny Tonka’s released in 1968 (No. 515 Tiny Tonka PICK-UP) did not reflect the round metal part at the bottom of the cab.
 Subsequent toys however added this prominent feature and stayed with the toys until production ended in 1982.
-During the 1970s Tonka branched out into other types of vehicles, mainly automobiles, but they were still produced under the Tiny Tonka label and some trucks were produced for private labels.
+During the 1970s Tonka branched out into other types of vehicles, but they were still produced under the Tiny Tonka label and some trucks were produced for private labels.
 Please see the FAQ on what private label toys were.